- About RTS

 University of Cambridge (PhD)

-Van Dixhoorn has served as associate minister of Cambridge Presbyterian Church and Grace Presbyterian Church in Vienna, VA, where he preaches weekly.
-He and his wife Emily have five children.
+Van Dixhoorn served as a pastor at Cambridge Presbyterian Church (UK) and then at Grace Presbyterian Church (Vienna, VA) for nine years.
+Chad and his wife Emily have five children.
 He organizes his free time by coaching little league, losing tennis matches against all comers, and reading NYT bestsellers.